allegheny-college-cmpsc-200-fall-2025/course-materials/CODE_OF_CONDUCT.md

 All assignments require a form of reflective writing that this course calls "reflective reports."
 These feature a mixture of technical questions that also ask you to reflect on your experience in the context of what you're learning, and how you're learning the material (_not necessarily just how you feel about it_).
 Occasionally, these reports may ask you to speculate about how a concept fits with others.
-These reports may also require diagrams, which are non-negotiable -- these diagrams must appear in order to recieve credit for the report.
+These reports may also require diagrams, which are non-negotiable— these diagrams must appear in order to recieve credit for the report.

 This course uses the following framework<sup>†</sup> to identify the quality of the writing you do: